njuics/java/slides/7 Collections.md

 ## List Implementations

 - Vector
-  + a synchronized resizable-array implementation of a List with additional "legacy" methods.
+  + a <font color="red">synchronized</font> resizable-array implementation of a List with additional "legacy" methods.

 ---